netgiro/netgiro.github.io/checkout.md

 3. Provider confirms cart **
 	- If `ConfirmationType = Automatic` => Cart is confirmed automatically on server and provider just calls `CheckCart` periodically to check status of cart
 	- If `ConfirmationType = Manual` => Provider calls `ConfirmCart`
+	- If `ConfirmationType = ServerCallback` => Provider gets callback from server that cart is confirmed

 ### *Customer can confirm cart in 3 ways (`CustomerId` param on `InsertCart` or `ConfirmCart`):
 - If provider entered **GSM** as `CustomerId`